wesneubeck/brickout/README.md

 Collision Detection:
 Technic use to determine if a collision has occured or not.
 Basically two objects collide if they overlap.
 We employ collision detection to determine if the ball collides with the bricks and the paddle.

+We will run in the game inside the Class Bricka: